ISCDtoolbox/GraphicsEngine/README.md

 # INTRODUCTION

-SUscCGL (Sorbonne Universités SCientific Computer Graphics Library) is a C++ library, developed at ICS@SU (Institut du Calcul et de la Simulation), providing an Open Source Framework to ease the creation of 3D software applications in a scientific context.
+GraphicsEngine (Sorbonne Universités SCientific Computer Graphics Library) is a C++ library, developed at ICS@SU (Institut du Calcul et de la Simulation), providing an Open Source Framework to ease the creation of 3D software applications in a scientific context.

-Among the different features of SUscCGL, the developer will find all the tools necessary for:
+Among the different features of GraphicsEngine, the developer will find all the tools necessary for:
 - Window and subwindow creation and management
 - 3D objects manipulation
 - Custom user interaction, via a graphical interface or mouse and keyboard shortcuts